larson-group/clubb_release/Readme.txt

 moment of vertical velocity, etc.); the altitude and times over which to match these variables; and the parameters to tune (C1, beta, etc.).

-The code is written in ISO Fortran 95 and executed by scripts written for GNU Bash.
+The CLUBB code is written in ISO Fortran 95 and executed by scripts written in the GNU Bash scripting language.
-The mkmf Makefile generating script and some other optional code checking scripts are written in Perl.
+The mkmf Makefile generating script and some other optional code checking scripts are written in the Perl scripting language.
 On the Microsoft Windows platform the CLUBB parameterization could be configured and compiled using MSYS or Cygwin with G95, but we have not tested this sort of configuration.

-We use the G95 compiler on Intel x64 processors running Redhat Enterprise 5.

-G95 <http://www.g95.org/> has been tested on SPARC & x86 Solaris,
-x64 & x86 GNU/Linux.
+We mainly use the G95 compiler on Intel x64 processors running Redhat Enterprise 5.
+G95 <http://www.g95.org/> has been tested on SPARC & x86 Solaris, x64 & x86 GNU/Linux.

 Sun Fortran 8.x on Solaris SPARC/x86 work, but has not been as rigorously tested as G95.

-Using Intel Fortran 9 we have been able to compile on Linux x86/x64 and Itanium.
+Using Intel Fortran 9, we have been able to compile on Linux x86/x64 and Itanium.

 HP/Compaq/DEC Fortran on Alpha also appears to work but because future